 - A section in a different language.
 This is very important for multi-lingual bloggers like myself

-- A “mullet” kind of link bait article only designed to attract social media users, for instance the horny and ignorant Digg mob
+- A “mullet” kind of link bait article only designed to attract social media users, for instance the aggressive and sexist Reddit mob

 - A post geared towards Google users but annoying or redundant for your regular readers and subscribers

 - A post that is simply not good enough for the frontpage or the feed following an editorial decision, newspapers never feature everything on the fp

 - A content theft test to find out whether your pages get copied via RSS or via scraper bots

 - An affiliate post, content exchange or advertising page you don’t want your true fans to bother with unless they really want it

 Of course the Stealth Publish is still limited, the “stealth” posts seem to appear in comments and recent posts so they are not hidden completely.
 Take this into account when you post the Britney Spears naked stuff.
 I might look into the code to add some more options.
 My time is very limited though.
 Still there are other ways of making posts appear only partly in the WordPress system.